thisisazeez/testimonialFree/README.md

 At a very high level this website will have following elements.

-1/ Create an account, log in, forget password
+1/ Create an account, log in, forget password(done)

 2/ Submit testimonials, edit, delete
 3/ List testimonials
 4/ Create embed code to display testimonials on other websites.